Full platform

 Payments & payouts→

-Stripe handles cards and payouts; Paddle-Up adds a flat $0.15 per successful transaction for the full platform.
+Stripe handles cards and payouts; Paddle-Up adds 0.1% of each transaction plus $0.15 per successful transaction for the full platform.
 Tickets, bids, and donations flow through one consistent fee story—details on pricing.

 Donors & communications→